 Special occasions call for special meals, and Beef Wellington is one of those impressive dishes that always gets a good share of “oohs” and “ahhs”.

-There are so many ways to make this.
-Sometimes the filet is wrapped in crèpes or prosciutto before being wrapped in puff pastry; we cover it in pâté.
-I have tried many different methods, and in the end I always come back to this one.
-This is my mother’s recipe and Mom’s is always best, isn’t it?
-She’s been making it this way for decades and it never fails for me.
+There are many different ways to make a Beef Wellington — sometimes the filet is wrapped in crèpes or prosciutto before being wrapped in puff pastry.
+We cover it in pâté.
+I have tried many different methods, and in the end I always come back to this one which, incidentally, is my mother's recipe — and we all know that mom's recipes are always best!
+She’s been making it this way for decades and it has never failed for either of us.

-This is usually our Christmas dinner and there’s a lot of excitement around the making of it.
+This is usually our Christmas dinner and there’s a lot of planning involved around its execution.
 Did we get the best filet?
 (Argentine in this house.)
 How will we decorate it?
-And I always scramble for an end bit to get lots of pastry which I will lovingly douse in gravy.
+Should we make two just in case?
+And I always scramble for an end bit with a heavy pastry-to-beef ratio which I will generously douse in gravy.
 Happy tummies and no leftovers, the perfect meal. xoxo Kirsty

 Beef Wellington (serves 5-6)

 1 tablespoon grapeseed oil, or other vegetable oil with a high smoke point

 1 large can (approx. 5oz./140 g) goose liver pâté with truffles